AdobeXD/plugin-samples/reference/scenegraph.md

 - Area Text - The baseline is at a positive y value in local coordinates, and its local (0, 0) is the top left of the areaBox.
 Text always flows to the right and down from this local origin regardless of justification.

+&nbsp;<!-- prevent the bullet list above from running into this one -->
 * [Text](#Text)
     * [.text](#Text-text) : <code>string</code>
     * [.styleRanges](#Text-styleRanges) : <code>!Array&lt;!{length:number, fontFamily:string, fontStyle:string, fontSize:number, fill:!Color, charSpacing:number, underline:boolean, strikethrough:boolean, textTransform:string}&gt;</code>